What is your success rate?

 What happens to the residents when they leave?

-When residents complete the First-Stage programme, they often feel like their rehabilitation is over.
+When residents complete Phases 1 and 2, they often feel like their rehabilitation is over.
 In fact, the hard work is only just beginning.
-To help them with this transition, the Second-Stage programme reintroduces them to independent living, where they have to shop, cook and clean for themselves and manage their own time.
+To help them with this transition, the Phase Three programme reintroduces them to independent living, where they have to shop, cook and clean for themselves and manage their own time.
 They go out to voluntary work in the community two days a week, engage in therapy groups and one-to-one counselling, and are encouraged to build relationships within local churches and AA/NA groups.
-Following this, residents can continue to our Third-Stage supported employment and/or Aftercare accommodation.
+Following this, residents can continue to our Phase 4 supported employment and/or Aftercare accommodation.
 Even if they don’t take this up, we will help and support them as they look for accommodation and paid employment or training and continue to support them through regular key-working sessions from our Aftercare team, if they want this.

 How many residents can you take?

-We can take up to 24 men on the main programme and 10 on the Lodge Resettlement Programme, although that would be our absolute maximum – comfortable levels are slightly below this.
+We can take up to 24 men on the Phase 1 & 2 programmes and 10 on the Phase 3 (Lodge Resettlement) programme, although that would be our absolute maximum – comfortable levels are slightly below this.

 Do you take women?